 Look beneath the surface for small- and mid-cap opportunities

-U.S. small- and mid-cap companies are typically levered to the economic cycle and historically outperform large caps during the early stages of recoveries.
+US small- and mid-cap companies are typically levered to the economic cycle and have historically outperformed large caps during the early stages of recoveries.

-- Persistent inflation, a historic increase in interest rates, and recession fears were the major drivers of double-digit losses across many U.S. equity asset classes.
+- Persistent inflation, a historic increase in interest rates, and recession fears were the major drivers of double-digit losses across many US equity asset classes in 2022.

 - The increase in cost of capital – aka, discount rate – negatively impacted valuations and put greater downward pressure on longer-duration growth equities relative to value.